planio-gmbh/chef-iptables_persistent/README.md

 defaults for a minimally working firewall:

 * Drop any IPv6 traffic
+* Allow traffic on the loopback adapter
 * Allow only established incomming and forwarded traffic on IPv4 by default
-* Allow all ICMP traffic on IPv4
+* Allow important ICMP traffic on IPv4
-* Allow IPv4 traffic from the local host to the local IP and back
 * Allow Traffic to SSH (Port 22) on IPv4

 If you extend these rules, make sure to add rules on the `default` level.